asacrea/stream-music-logs/README.md

 ![Logo de Markdown](images/Datawarehouse.png)

-For the design of the serverless database, which was the model that was chosen to develop this project, its design was thought about hierarchies and the way to group the data that would best allow filtering, so that when executing a query it is filtered. as much information as possible.
+For the design of the serverless database, which was the model that was chosen to develop this project, its design was thought about hierarchies and the way to group the data that would best allow filtering, so when executing a query it is filtered. as much information as possible.
 The structure that was designed was the following:

 ```python
 s3://my-music-data/music_data_partitioned/